Two-Tired to Fight About It

 When you think of "federal crime," you probably think of big-ticket offenses like mail fraud, identity theft, and tax evasion.
 But our criminal code is also full of, shall we say, lesser offenses.
 For example, according to the Crime a Day Twitter feed, "18 USC §1854 makes it a federal crime to cut, chip, or chop a government-owned tree to get turpentine out of it."
 7 USC §8313 "makes it a federal crime to bring an imported camel's blanket into the United States without the permission of the port inspector."
 And 8 USC §1865 "makes it a federal crime to roller skate in Alaska's Sitka National Historical Park."
-Huh?
-Can you even do that?
-I would think ice skating more likely.

 Our Internal Revenue Code similarly focuses most of its attention on core questions like brackets, rates, standard deductions, and personal credits.
 But the tax code's 70,000 pages include their fair share of lesserprovisions, too.
 And the Tax Cuts and Jobs Act that just passed includes a couple that might sound like the tax equivalent of sneaking a smelly camel's blanket in under a port inspector's nose.

 Here's one that just seems petty and mean.
 Under the old law, you could exclude a whopping $20 per month of income for expenses related to riding your bike to work, so long as you weren't getting other pretax transit benefits.
 That's not a whole lot of benefit for bike commuters.
 Granted, most bikes aren't that expensive — but cyclists face far bigger dangers than taxes, in the form of road-hogging trucks and SUVs who can run them over without even seeing them.